-The Town does not have a policy to contribute to an OPEB trust and has not contributed as of June 30, 2022.
+The Town does not have a policy to contribute to an OPEB trust and has not contributed as of June 30, 2023.
+The Town is expected to have an official OPEB trust account and a funding policy for fiscal year 2024.